US Capitol: Driver dead after ramming police barricade | DW | 02.04.2021

 Two law enforcement officials told the AP that the suspect was shot after he got out of the vehicle while holding what appeared to be a knife.

+The drama unfolded at a security checkpoint near the Capitol complex, close to where armed insurrectionists stormed the US Congress on January 6.

-Reuters reported that dozens of police cars, marked and unmarked, had raced toward the Capitol building.
+Reuters reported that dozens of police cars, marked and unmarked, had raced toward the Capitol building and that the complex had been placed in lockdown.

 Video posted online showed a dark-colored sedan crashed against a vehicle barrier near the Capitol complex, and a police K9 inspecting the vehicle.